-I believe there is room for improvement as to when and where these alerts should be sent, and in my opinion, it should be before you get home.
-Your iPhone knows your frequent locations, so in theory it could use all of that smart AI to alert you when it thinks you’re on your way home.
+I believe there is room for improvement regarding when and where these alerts should be sent, and in my opinion, it should be before you get home.
+Your iPhone knows your frequent locations, so in theory, it could use all of that smart AI to alert you when it thinks you’re on your way home.

 - Add a red badge on the Find My app icon to make it clear there is something requiring your attention.
 This might not help my wife, but it’s still a step in the right direction.

 - Make that “AirTag found moving with you” notification persistent, meaning that it should be pinned at the top of the Notification Center and not clearable without actually tapping it and reading the details about what this notification is about.